Alfresco/alfresco-content-app/docs/tutorials/how-to-create-your-first-extension.md

     "$references": ["my-extension.json"],

 Let's instruct the configuration file for the extension to be visible from the ACA app through a public URL.
-To complete the task, edit the angular.json file as described below.
+To complete the task, edit the `angular.json` file as described below.

-    // Add to 'src/app.config.json' array.
+    // Add to projects.content-ce.architect.build.options.assets array.
     ...
     {
       "glob": "my-extension.json",